elo-analytics/OSGi/README.md

 Intro
 =====

-This project intends to create an execution environment for the Goal-Driven Deployment Framework (https://github.com/lesunb/goald/wiki/Goald[GoalD])
+This project intends to create an execution environment for the Goal-Driven Deployment Framework (https://github.com/lesunb/goald).
+It is built on top of the OSGi technology for the creation and deployment of the bundles.

+Bundles are created as java projects with OSGi metadata and exported with Maven to a repository.
+The intelligence is responsible for starting an OSGi Framework, fetching the repository (with Apache Felix BundleRepository) and starting the bundles in order to provide a service.

 = Setup